Parametric Motion, Speed vs. Velocity & Proving the Circumference

 \[C = \int_0^{\pi} |\vec{v}|\, dt = \int_0^{\pi} 2r\, dt = 2r \cdot \pi = 2\pi r\]

-This is just the familiar formula for circumference, but now we have proven it from calculus rather than stating it as a fact.
+This is the familiar formula for circumference, but now it has been proved from calculus rather than stated as a fact.

 See the velocity graph – the area of the rectangle is the circumference: